Bhavnoor-Singh98/My_Website/README.md

 # My_Website
-It is CSS and HTML based website.
+It is my CSS and HTML based website.